thorstenmaier/cheat-sheets/K8s/ckad-notes.md

 - Before you attempt a new question, be sure to execute command to switch contexts.
 It is given at the start of the question
 - Sometimes you need to ssh to another node or change to root user.
 Beware of where you are all the time on bash terminal.
 - Note down questions and its percentage ( only in the note pad provided by exam environment ) if you want to skip the question for later.
 This strategy really helped me when there was a time crunch and I had to cover as much ground as possible
+- I would highly recommend that questions be answered based on their weight-age.
+All the questions have their weight-age displayed.
+There are some questions with lower weight-age that will consume more time.
+So its better to come back to these questions once you are done with questions of higher weight-age.
+Time and speed are critical.
+2 hrs yes, but since the format of the exam is hands on its quite important to keep a check on the time.
+Get as much as practice as you can.
+- Resist the urge to answer the questions sequentially.
+- The notepad is your friend.
+For questions that you want to come back later and answer, make a note of it in the notepad provided in the exam to note the question number and its weightage.
+Doing this will help you to prioritize which questions you want to take a look at.
+- If you are from windows background like me, then get some understanding on volume mounts, ssh, linux file systems
+- Read the instructions given before the start of the exam on how to copy and paste from kubernetes.io documentation into the shell.